 |FX Conversion||Yes – on non-base currency trades||Yes – on non-base currency trades||Yes – on non-base currency trades|

 |Fund withdrawal fees||Yes – $5||Applied on some payment methods||Yes – $5–$100|

 |Trading commissions||Included in spread||Included in spread||Included in spread|

 |Overnight Financing||Yes, on CFDs||Yes, on CFDs||Yes, on CFDs|

-Buying shares in Barclays could be a long-haul trade.
+Buying shares in Barclays could be a long-haul trade and may be good for investors who want to capitalise on its dividend payments.
 If your trading strategy is leaning towards buy-and-hold then it might be more cost-effective to use share dealing rather than CFDs.

 The good news is that both approaches are supported by regulated online brokers who take the hard work out of the trading part of the process.